p2k3m/NovaPDFReader/README.md

 Pass `--dry-run` to inspect the underlying `gcloud` command or add repeated `--environment` flags to propagate extra instrumentation arguments.

+When running in CI environments, provide service account credentials via one of the following environment variables so the helper can authenticate automatically without interactive `gcloud` commands:

+- `NOVAPDF_FTL_SERVICE_ACCOUNT_KEY` – raw JSON credentials contents.
+- `NOVAPDF_FTL_SERVICE_ACCOUNT_KEY_B64` – base64-encoded JSON credentials.
+- `GOOGLE_APPLICATION_CREDENTIALS` – filesystem path to a JSON credentials file.

+If no credentials are available, the script falls back to prompting for manual `gcloud auth login` instructions and exits with an error.

 ## Baseline profile generation and macrobenchmarks

 NovaPDF ships a baseline profile so cold starts and the initial render of large documents